Panama Travel Course

 At the Gamboa Field Station, STRI provides laboratories and accommodations for researchers who work at the 22,000-hectare Soberania National Park and nearby STRI facilities.
 The park is a protected area containing a wide variety of forest and freshwater habitats, administered by Panama’s National Authority for the Environment (Autoridad Nacional del Ambiente, or ANAM).

-Pipeline Road is famous throughout the world among birders for the diversity of birds found there.
+Pipeline Road is the old road used to access the oil pipeline used in the early days of the canal construction.
+The pipeline is no longer in operation but the road is now famous throughout the world among birders for the diversity of birds found there.
 It is partly paved and well maintained making it an ideal way to access the rainforest.
 The Panama Audubon society once counted a world record 357 birds in one of their Christmas bird counts there.
 For the first six kilometers or so the forest is mostly second growth, but as the road continues the forest is mostly old-growth.
 A few of the birds we might see include Slaty-tailed, Black-throated Trogons, Golden-collared Manakin, White-bellied Antbird, Purple-throated Fruitcrow, and Blue Cotinga.
 Rarer old-growth species also are possibilities, including Yellow-eared Toucanet and Crimson-bellied Woodpecker.
 We might also see other vertebrates like anteaters, howler monkeys, white-faced capuchins, Geoffroy’s tamarin, green iguanas, agoutis, coatimundis, or two- and three-toed sloths.